Get ReceiptGet Receipt

 A clean freelance receipt workflow

-Once the payment is confirmed, create the receipt from that source record, export the PDF, and store the PDF beside the invoice or project folder.
-This keeps later client questions easy to answer.
+Once the payment is confirmed, create the receipt, export the PDF, PNG, or JPG customer copy, and save it beside the invoice or project folder.
+That makes follow-up questions much easier to answer.

-Check the bank, payment processor, cash log, or card-terminal record before creating the receipt.
+Check your bank transfer, card payment, cash log, or processor record before issuing the receipt.

 3. Export the customer copy

-Save the PDF with the invoice, contract, payment confirmation, or project folder.
+Store the receipt with the invoice, contract, client thread, or project folder for future lookup.

 Customer handoff and corrections

-When sending the receipt, keep the message short.
-Thank the client, mention the paid amount, attach the PDF, and invite corrections if a project label or billing contact needs adjustment.
+When you send the receipt, keep the message short.
+Mention the project, the amount received, and the payment date, then attach the customer copy and invite corrections if the billing contact or project label needs adjustment.

-Keep the receipt tied to your freelance work
+Keep the template tied to your own freelance work

-Use a freelance receipt for payments tied to work you actually sold or performed.
-The receipt should match your client record, payment record, and project context.
+Use this freelance receipt template only for work you actually sold, delivered, and were paid for.
+The receipt should match your own client record, payment record, and project context.

-Do not use a receipt maker to document transactions you did not handle, recreate third-party purchases, or change the history of a client payment.
+Do not use a receipt maker to document a transaction you did not handle, recreate a third-party purchase, or produce reimbursement, tax, insurance, chargeback, employment, school, or immigration proof.

 Turn this guide into a receipt